You are currently offline, serving cached version

 • there is a table cell tag (<w:tc> or <a:tc>) , that means that your loop is inside a table, and it will expand the loop over the table row (<w:tr> or <a:tr>).

-• in other cases it will not expand the loop
+• in other cases it won't expand the loop

-With the Dash syntax you can specify the tag you want to loop on: For example, if you want to loop on paragraphs (w:p), so that each item in the loop creates a new paragraph, you can write:
+With Dash syntax, you can explicitly specify the tag to loop over.
+For instance, if you want to loop over paragraphs (w:p), creating a new paragraph for each item, you can write:

 {-w:p loop} {inner} {/loop}